 UnityPoint St. Luke’s Nurse saves father-in-laws life

-CEDAR RAPIDS, Iowa (KCRG) - A few weeks ago, Kiyla Caviness, a nurse at UnityPoint St. Luke’s heart clinic, was on a boat with her inlaws when her father-in-law collapsed while driving the boat.
+CEDAR RAPIDS, Iowa (KCRG) - A few weeks ago, Kiyla Caviness, a nurse at UnityPoint St. Luke’s heart clinic, was on a boat with her in-laws when her father-in-law collapsed while driving the boat.

 Caviness began CPR right away.
-Her mother-in-law then started calling 9-1-1 and began coordinating where they could meet emergency crews.
+Her mother-in-law then called 911 and began coordinating where they could meet emergency crews.
 Caviness says she was doing compressions for nearly 20 minutes, with help of her mother-in-law.

 “Been a nurse actually for several years, and I’ve never had to actually do it in my job,” said Caviness.
-“I did what, you know, anybody that has that training background would have done and thankfully, you know, didn’t freeze or panic,”.
+“I did what, you know, anybody that has that training background would have done and thankfully, you know, didn’t freeze or panic.”

 Emergency medical crews were able to save her father-in-law and take him to the hospital.
 He has since received a heart stint and made a full recovery.

-“Absolutely a miracle a blessing that I was there, and I was just able to help and assist and that my mother in law was there to drive the boat,”.
+“Absolutely a miracle, a blessing that I was there, and I was just able to help and assist and that my mother-in-law was there to drive the boat,” she said.

 Caviness says her story inspired people close to her to also get CPR certified.

-“Anybody can take a CPR class, and it’s just so so important,”.
+“Anybody can take a CPR class, and it’s just so, so important,” she said.

-For a list of places where you can get CPR certified in Eastern Iowa click here.
+For a list of places where you can get CPR certified in Eastern Iowa, click here.

 Copyright 2021 KCRG.
 All rights reserved.